MThicklin/Veeam-LogDiver/README.md

 # Veeam LogDiver aka LogDiver
 A Log diver that pulls warning and error entries from VB&R logs.

+LogDiver isn't meant to replace troubleshooting but make it esier to locate the errors inside the logs.

 ## Using LogDiver
-To use LogDiver:
+Basic LogDiver use:
-  Ensure you have at least Python 3.9 installed.
+-Ensure you have at least Python 3.9 installed.
-  Download the code and extract where you want.
+-Download the code and extract where you want.
-  Then copy your Veeam Logs into the folder.
+-Copy your Veeam Logs into the folder.
-  Finally open a command prompt and type 'python logdiver.py crawl'
+-Finally open a command prompt inside the log dive directory.
+-Type 'python logdiver.py crawl'
+-Logdiver will output a .txt file named after each of the logs found with the line numbers of the errors / warnings from the original log files.

 Other functions are listed below.
+Simply start with 'python logdiver.py <funciton losted below' to run them.

 ## Functions of Log diver: